-There were no significant concentrations of credit risk to any individual issuer or group of issuers at 31 December 2013 or at 31 December 2012 except in connection with the bank balances which is held with the Fund Manager.
+There were no significant concentrations of credit risk to any individual issuer or group of issuers at 31 December 2013 or at 31 December 2012.

 Settlement risk

 The Fund's activities may give rise to risk at the time of settlement of transactions.
 Settlement risk is the risk of loss due to the failure of an entity to honour its obligations to deliver cash, securities or other assets as contractually agreed.